loosolab/UROPA/README.md

 $ uropa
 Usage: uropa [options]

-Available options:

-	-h, --help             	print this help message and further details on the configuration file -i, --input            	filename of configuration file [mandatory] -p, --prefix           	prefix for output files, can include subdirectories [basename of --input] -r, --reformat         	create an additional compact and line-reduced table as result file -s, --summary          	additional visualisation of results in graphical format will be created -t n, --threads n      	multiprocessed run: n = number of threads to run annotation process -add-comments          	show comment lines in output files explaining the columns -l, --log              	log file name for messages and warnings -d, --debug            	print verbose messages (for debugging purposes) -v, --version          	print the version and exit
+optional arguments:
+  -h, --help                       show this help message and exit

+Arguments for one query:
+  -b , --bed                       Filename of .bed-file to annotate -g , --gtf                       Filename of .gtf-file with features --feature [ [ ...]]
+Feature for annotation --feature_anchor [ [ ...]]
+Feature anchor to annotate to --distance [ [ ...]]
+Maximum permitted distance from feature (1 or 2
+                                   arguments)
+  --strand [ [ ...]]
+Desired strand of annotated feature relative to peak --relative_location [ [ ...]]
+Peak locaion relative to feature location
+  --internals                      Set minimum overlap fraction for internal feature
+                                   annotations.
+0 equates to internals=False and 1 equates
+                                   to internals=True.
+Default is False.
+  --filter_attribute               Filter on 9th column of GTF --attribute_values [ [ ...]]
+Value(s) of attribute corresponding to
+                                   --filter_attribute
+  --show_attributes [ [ ...]]
+A list of attributes to show in output

+Multi-query configuration file:
+  -i config.json, --input config.json
+                                   Filename of configuration file (keys in this file overwrite command-line arguments about query)

+Additional arguments:
+  -p , --prefix                    Prefix for result file names (defaults to basename of
+                                   .bed-file)
+  -o , --outdir                    Output directory for output files (default: current
+                                   dir)
+  -s, --summary                    Filename of additional visualisation of results in
+                                   graphical format
+  -t n, --threads n                Multiprocessed run: n = number of threads to run
+                                   annotation process
+  -l uropa.log, --log uropa.log    Log file name for messages and warnings (default: log
+                                   is written to stdout) -d, --debug                      Print verbose messages (for debugging) -v, --version                    Prints the version and exits

 ```

 ## Biocontainer usage